LuckyHacker/tensorflow-scripts/README.md

 ![Trading fee](images/trading_fee.png)

 If we use low starting money in daily trading, trading fees will be too much because of the minimum fee and it will eat up our investments.
-Above graph suggests we should have at least 200€ for starting to not lose and not gain any money.
+Above graph suggests we should have at least around 700€ for starting to not lose and not gain any money.

 If trading fee is 0.06% and minimum fee is 3€, we should have 3€ / (0.06% / 100) = 5000€ for most optimal profit.
 If we have trading fee of 0.2% and minimum fee of 9€, then we should have 9€ / (0.2% / 100) = 4500€ for most optimal profit.
-These are actual trading fees from [Nordnet](https://www.nordnet.fi/palvelut-ja-tuotteet/hinnasto.html).
+These are actual trading fees from [Nordnet](https://www.nordnet.fi/palvelut-ja-tuotteet/hinnasto.html) (2017).

 ### Results (Not tested in real world)